ladat1107/BookingCare-BackEndNodejs/README.md

 ### Usage

-After starting the application, you can access it via your web browser at `http://localhost:3000`.
-Admins can log in with their credentials to access the admin panel, while users can sign up or log in to book appointments.
+After starting the application, you can access it via your web browser at `http://localhost:8333`.
+And continue working with the Front-end project (https://github.com/ladat1107/BookingCare_FrontEndReactjs.git)

 ## Contributing